tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 * After the token is set with the `set_mapbox_access_token`, the Plotly Express mapbox plot functions can be used to create geographic plots.

-Demonstrate how to create a map scatter plot using the Plotly Express `scatter_mapbox` function.
+Demonstrate how to create a map scatter plot using the Plotly Express `scatter_mapbox` function:

 * The `scatter_mapbox` function can be used to create a scatter plot that is overlaid on top of a map (provided by Mapbox).
 This allows for scatter plot data to be analyzed in reference to geographical location.